 - Click on “System” fonts at the top, and then the menu should display all of the fonts you have installed on your computer, including the new font.
 Click on the desired font you want to use.

 There are a variety of places to find free fonts to bring into Cricut Design Space.
 Just make sure that you are able to legally use them for your project if you are planning to sell your finished piece.
-(Do they offer commercial licenses, or is the images solely for personal use?
-How does the image ownership work?
-Most sites will let you know!)
+Do they offer commercial licenses, or is the image solely for personal use?
+How does image ownership work?
+Most sites will let you know, so just make sure you do some due diligence to make sure your image is REALLY free with no strings attached.

 - 1001 Free Fonts